View a markdown version of this page

-Encrypting data at rest in your Amazon Neptune database - Amazon Neptune
+Encrypting Neptune resources at rest - Amazon Neptune

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-When you create an encrypted Neptune DB instance, you can also supply the Amazon KMS key identifier for your encryption key.
-If you don't specify an Amazon KMS key identifier, Neptune uses your default Amazon RDS encryption key (aws/rds) for your new Neptune DB instance.
-Amazon KMS creates your default encryption key for Neptune for your Amazon account.
-Your Amazon account has a different default encryption key for each Amazon Region.
+When you create a Neptune DB Cluster or a Neptune Global DB, you can supply the Amazon KMS key identifier for your encryption key.
+If you don't specify a Amazon KMS key identifier, Neptune uses your default Amazon RDS encryption key (aws/rds) in the Region.
+Amazon KMS creates a default encryption key for each Region in your Amazon account.
+For a Neptune Global cluster, there will be as many Amazon KMS keys as Regions in it.

-After you create an encrypted Neptune DB instance, you can't change the encryption key for that instance.
-So, be sure to determine your encryption key requirements before you create your encrypted Neptune DB instance.
+After you create a Neptune resource, you can't change the encryption key for that resource.
+So, be sure to determine your encryption key requirements before you create your Neptune resource.
+If a different Amazon KMS key is required, you can use a snapshot of the existing Neptune DB Cluster to create a new one with a different Amazon KMS key (see Restoring from a DB Cluster Snapshot).

-You can use the Amazon Resource Name (ARN) of a key from another account to encrypt a Neptune DB instance.
-If you create a Neptune DB instance with the same Amazon account that owns the Amazon KMS encryption key that's used to encrypt that new Neptune DB instance, the Amazon KMS key ID that you pass can be the Amazon KMS key alias instead of the key's ARN.
+You can use the Amazon Resource Name (ARN) of a key from another account to encrypt a Neptune resource.
+If you create a Neptune resource with the same Amazon account that owns the Amazon KMS encryption key, the Amazon KMS key ID that you pass can be the Amazon KMS key alias instead of the key's ARN.

 Important